How to Grow and Care for Cyanotis kewensis Teddy Bear Vine

 Size

-Teddy Bear Vine is a slow growing plant whose stems cascade downwards and are about 1-2 ft long which makes it is ideal for a hanging basket, a plant shelf or a tabletop.
+Teddy Bear Plant is a slow growing plant whose stems cascade downwards and are about 1-2 feet long which makes it ideal for a hanging basket, a plant shelf or a tabletop.
+It is among the best hanging succulents for indoors.

 Flower

-The flowers in Teddy Bear Vine are about 1 in. mauve colored, blue-violet or pinkish-purple.
+Teddy Bear Vine flowers are about 1 inch mauve colored, blue-violet or pinkish-purple.

 Toxicity